Everything Bagel Breakfast Waffles

 - 1 teaspoon dried minced garlic

 - 1 teaspoon dried onion

-- Preheat the oven to 400 degrees Fahrenheit.
-Line a large baking sheet with aluminum foil.
+- Cook the Bacon: Preheat the oven to 400°F (204°C).
+Line a half sheet pan with aluminum foil.
 Lay the bacon strips on the foil-lined baking sheet, leaving space between them.
 Bake for 15 minutes, flip each strip carefully with tongs or a fork, and continue to bake the bacon for an additional 5 to 10 minutes, or until the bacon is crispy and most of the fat has rendered.

 - Transfer the bacon to a paper-towel lined plate, and carefully pour the rendered bacon fat from the baking sheet into a small bowl.
-Set aside.
-You will be using the rendered bacon fat to fry the eggs later (obviously, you can choose to cook your eggs in olive oil or something more healthy, but bacon fat is tasty!).
+Set aside for later.
+You will be using the rendered bacon fat to fry the eggs later.

-- Meanwhile, prepare the everything bagel waffle batter.
-In a large mixing bowl, whisk together the all-purpose flour, poppy seeds, white sesame seeds, dried minced garlic, dried onion, baking powder, baking soda, and salt.
+- Prepare the Waffle Batter: In a large mixing bowl, whisk together the all-purpose flour, poppy seeds, white sesame seeds, dried minced garlic, dried onion, baking powder, baking soda, and salt.
 Set aside.

-- In a medium bowl, whisk together the two eggs, buttermilk, and melted butter.
+- In a medium bowl, whisk together the two eggs, buttermilk, and melted butter until smooth.
 Pour the wet ingredients into the dry mixture, and gently stir until mostly incorporated.
 Fold the grated cheddar cheese into the batter with a spatula.
-Allow the waffle batter to sit for 10 minutes (as preheat your waffle maker).
+Allow the waffle batter to sit for 10 minutes as preheat your waffle maker.

-- Top each everything bagel waffle with a sunny-side egg and a few strips of crispy bacon.
-[Optional: Sprinkle the tops of the eggs with a few poppy and sesame seeds, and a couple pieces of minced dried garlic and onion.]
+- Assembly: Top each everything bagel waffle with a sunny-side egg and a few strips of crispy bacon.
+Optional: Sprinkle with everything bagel seasoning.
 Serve immediately.